 The picture above shows scabies developing on a human.
 There are many products available at pharmacies for humans, Scabiol and other benzo-benzoate based products are effective, tea tree oil and eucalyptus oil along with regular bathing have also been used.

 As discussed in the case examples the pole and scoop method is the most reliable way to confirm the correct wombat has received the intended dose.
 When circumstances do not allow the use of pole and scoop and for general preventative treatment the burrow flap method can be used.
 The flap method is great for treating areas for general prophylactic treatment and keeping mange at bay.
 Flaps can be made from many materials, wire or corflute or wood with a suitable sized container inserted to hold the pour on.
 They are then hung over the burrow entrance or pathway used by the wombat.

 Due to the difficulty in establishing mange in joeys as discussed above, and the circumstances for them coming into care, a veterinary check is warranted unless a very experienced carer is able to establish mange.
 As a result of a joey wombat being in care, there are a whole range of treatment options available which a veterinarian would be able to advise.
-What is critical for all carers managing a joey with mange is best practise hygiene which minimally involves changing pouches and or bedding daily or more frequently, washing bedding and pouches in hot water and sun drying, changing straw or shavings or grass or similar used as bedding and then burning.
+What is critical for all carers managing a joey with mange is best practice hygiene which minimally involves changing pouches and or bedding daily or more frequently, washing bedding and pouches in hot water and sun drying, changing straw or shavings or grass or similar used as bedding and then burning.
 It may also be important to quarantine the joey until initial treatment removes mites.
-Avoid carpets and lounges that are difficult to remove mites from and or contact with uninfested others.
+Avoid carpets and lounges that are difficult to remove mites from and or contact with other healthy wombats.

 The wombat needs to be monitored for as long as possible to make sure all signs of mange has cleared to prevent re-infestation.